-DATA SECURITY ON THE GATEWAY
+DATA SECURITY ON THE SENSOR

-The ALTA gateways are designed to prevent prying eyes from accessing the data that is stored on the sensors.
-Gateways do not run on an off the shelf multi-function OS (operating system).
-Instead they run a purpose specific real-time embedded state machine that cannot be hacked to run malicious processes.
-There are also no active interface listeners that can be used to gain access to the device over the network.
-The fortified gateway secures your data from attackers and secures the gateway from becoming a relay for malicious programs.
+Even when the data is at rest, the Temperature Sensor is designed to prevent prying eyes from accessing the data.
+The Monnit Temperature Sensor does not run on an off the shelf multi-function OS (operating system).
+Instead it runs a purpose specific real-time embedded state machine that can't be hacked to run malicious processes.
+It also provides no active interface listeners that can be used to gain access to the device over the network.
+The fortified sensor secures your data from attackers and secures the sensor from becoming a relay for malicious programs.